 Whether you’re tackling work for clients, learning how to become a copywriter, or any other task that takes up a significant amount of your time, energy, and focus, you need to plan breaks.

 And I’m not just talking taking the weekend off (though definitely plan in days off, whether it’s Saturday and Sunday, or other days of your choosing!) or getting enough sleep (though find out why that is crucial for copywriters right here).

-I’m talking planning breaks as part of your work schedule to ensure you’re not racing fast towards burnout and so your brain has time to process everything you’ve been working on (Don’t believe me?
+I’m talking planning breaks as part of your work schedule to ensure you’re not racing fast toward burnout and so your brain has time to process everything you’ve been working on (Don’t believe me?
 It’s been studied.)

 Here are some of my favorite ways to build self-care into my routine.